katspaugh/kindle-flashcards/README.md

 # Kindle Flashcards

  1. Plug Kindle into the computer.
+ 2. Open the terminal.
+ 3. Navigate to the repo folder `cd ./kindle-flashcards`.
- 2. Execute `./bin/export`.
-It will create a vocab file per book in `./output`.
+ 4. Execute `./bin/export`.
+It will create a file with words and quotes per book in `./output`.
- 3. To add translations, run `LANG=en node translate.js output/Schachnovelle.txt > flashcards.txt`. `LANG` is the language to translate into.
+ 5. To add translations, run `TARGET_LANG=en ./bin/translate output/Schachnovelle.txt > flashcards.txt`.
- 4. ...
+ 6. ...
- 5. The flashcards are ready!
+ 7. The flashcards are ready!